Matmul High-level API Enabling L2 Cache Tiling

 - Optimization 1: Adjusting the block size and number of computation times

-- After the optimization, the input data is split into multiple blocks, and all cores compute the data in multiple times.
-Each core performs computation only based on the split data.
-The L2 cache splitting solution ensures that the data computed at a time is stored in the L2 cache, improving the efficiency of transferring input data.
+- After the optimization, the input data is tiled multiple times, and all cores compute data multiple times.
+Each core performs computation based only on the data size after tiling.
+The L2 cache tiling solution ensures that the data for a single computation is stored in the L2 cache, improving the efficiency of input data movement.

 Figure 1 Optimization 1

-- Optimization 2: Selecting an L2 cache splitting solution with a smaller tailing effect.
+- Optimization 2: Selecting an L2 cache tiling solution with low smearing

-As described in Inter-core Load Balancing, the number of physical cores of the AI Processor is fixed.
-After data is tiled into the L2 cache, some cores may have a computation tail.
-That is, the total computation volume of all cores divided by the volume of data processed by each core at a time cannot be exactly divided by the number of cores.
-As a result, the remaining data needs to be computed by some tail cores at the end of each computation.
-However, during the computation by tail cores, some cores are always idle, which deteriorates the overall performance of the operator.
-The yellow blocks in the following figure are the tail blocks.
-In the left solution, due to the computation tail, cores 0, 1, 2, and 3 perform one more computation for the remaining data in each computation.
-To achieve the optimal global load, the positions of the tail cores are adjusted, as shown in the right solution.
-In this way, when all computation is completed, cores 0 to 7 perform one more computation for the data blocks.
+According to the principle in Inter-core Load Balancing, the number of physical cores of the AI processor is fixed.
+After L2 cache tiling is performed on data, some cores may experience computation smearing.
+That is, the total computation workload of all cores divided by the size of data processed by each core in a single computation cannot be exactly divided by the number of cores.
+As a result, some tail cores need to compute the remaining data at the end of each computation.
+However, during tail core computation, some cores are always in an idle state, leading to deteriorated operator performance.
+In the following figure, the data blocks highlighted in yellow are the tail data blocks.
+In the left solution, due to the smearing effect, cores 0, 1, 2, and 3 perform an additional operation to process the remaining data in each computation.
+To achieve global load optimization, the position of the tail core is adjusted, as shown in the solution on the right.
+After all computations are completed, cores 0 to 7 each perform one additional data block computation.

-In actual scenarios, the smaller the computation tail is, the better, provided that the volume of data after tiling is less than the size of the L2 cache.
-The number of L2 cache tiles can be determined based on this principle.
+In actual scenarios, the smaller the computation tail is, the better, provided that the size of data after tiling is less than the size of the L2 cache.
+Based on this principle, the number of L2 cache blocks can be determined.

 Figure 2 Optimization 2

-- Optimization 3: Staggered core allocation to reduce the conflict of accessing the same address by the left and right matrices
+- Optimization 3: Misaligned core allocation to reduce same-address conflicts between the left and right matrices

-In the M and N directions, the matrix data in the L2 cache is tiled into large data blocks, and then cores are staggered between data blocks.
-That is, each data block is allocated to different cores for processing in sequence along the diagonal, effectively reducing the conflict of accessing the same address.
-For example, when processing the tail blocks 0, 1, 2, and 3 in the same row, if the cores are allocated in sequence, multiple cores will read the left matrix data in the same row at the same time, resulting in a read conflict.
-If the cores are allocated in diagonal order, the tail blocks on the diagonal are allocated to cores 0, 1, 2, and 3 for computation.
-In this way, the cores access the left matrix data in different rows, reducing the number of conflicts of accessing the same address.
+In the M and N directions, the matrix data is tiled into large data blocks based on the size of the L2 cache, and then cores are allocated in a staggered manner between the data blocks.
+That is, each data block is allocated to different cores for processing in sequence along the diagonal, effectively reducing same-address conflicts.
+For example, when processing the tail blocks 0, 1, 2, and 3 in the same row, if the cores are allocated in sequence, multiple cores will read the left matrix data in the same row at the same time, resulting in a read-read conflict.
+If the cores are allocated in diagonal order, the tail block data on the diagonal is allocated to cores 0, 1, 2, and 3 for computation.
+In this way, multiple cores access the left matrix data in different rows, reducing the number of same-address conflicts.

 Figure 3 Optimization 3